 - Be a matriculated CSULB Student (Interns must be matriculated and enrolled in a course each semester they are an active ESCP Intern.
 Interns cannot take an Educational Leave of Absence.)

 - Hold a Bachelor's Degree from a regionally accreditated institution in the US or equivalent.

-- Have passed all three subtest of the CSET: Multiple Subjects Exam or have proof of completion of a CTC approved subject matter preparation program.
+- Provide verification of subject-matter competence by passing the appropriate subject matter examination(s) or proof of completion of a CTC approved subject matter preparation program.

 - Have completed the Basic Skills Requirement

 - Have completed all 5 pre-requisite courses: EDSP 454, EDSP 350, ED P 405, ED P 301/302, ETEC 110

 Once candidates have completed ALL of the above requirements, they are eligible for an internship and can request an Internship Eligibility Letter from the Credential Center to provide school districts when applying for teaching positions.

 Internship Application and Approval Process